Lab Members

 juliana.adema@mail.utoronto.ca

-M.A. in Philosophy, University of Ottawa
+M.A. in Psychology, University of Toronto

 Ph.D.
 Student, University of Toronto